dmkskd/sql-shader/docs/adding_a_new_engine.md

 # How to Add a New Engine to PixelQL

+# How to Add a New Engine to SQL Shader

-This document outlines the process for integrating a new database engine into the application.
+This guide explains how to integrate a new database engine into SQL Shader.
 The architecture is designed to be modular, allowing for different SQL-based backends to be used as rendering engines.

 ## Core Concept: The Engine Interface